Starting your water service

 You can drop off your payment anytime using the drive-up drop box located in front of City Hall near the flagpoles.

 We bill all our customers once every three months.
 The city is split into three sections; one third of the city is billed each month.
 Your property address determines which months you are billed.

 Find your billing period by your address

 Minnesota’s Water Assistance Program assists Minnesota residents with past due or current water and wastewater usage charges, fees, and deposits in response to hardships brought on by the COVID-19 pandemic.
 The program is also able to make payments directly to water suppliers on behalf of eligible residential customers and is intended to ensure continuity of service.

-Application link coming soon.
-Visit the Energy Assistance Program website for more information.
+Applications are now being accepted.
+Visit the Energy Assistance Program website for more information and to apply.

 - Request an application and get more information through the Minnesota Department of Commerce Energy Assistance Program.

 - You can apply for water assistance and energy assistance with the same application.